jirayuwat12/jirayuwat12/README.md

 # 💫 About Me:

-I'm Jirayuwat.
-You can call me peter.<br>Currently, I studying Computer Engineering at CU.<br>I am interested in Data, ML and AI now.<br>
+Hello, I'm Jirayuwat, or call me PP. I graduated from Chulalongkorn University with a degree in Computer Engineering and have since pursued my interest in data and AI professionally.
+I currently work in the financial sector, focusing on Bancassurance, and Loan at a Bank in Thailand.

 ## 🌐 Socials: